Sicily

 In the southeast, the port of Pozzallo is one of the most important in Sicily and the largest in the province of Ragusa, located only 90 km from Malta.
 Porto Empedocle is also an important port in southwestern Sicily, connected to the Pelagie Islands (Lampedusa and Linosa).

-The port of Palermo, in Sicily
+The port of Palermo, in Sicily, Italy

 The bustling port of Palermo